 Alessandro investigates the economics of privacy.
-His studies have spearheaded the investigation of
+His studies have spearheaded the investigation of privacy

-in journals across several disciplines (including Science, Journal of Economic Literature, Proceedings of the National Academy of Science, Management Science, Journal of Consumer Research, Journal of Marketing Research, Marketing Science, Information Systems
+(including Science, Journal of Economic Literature, Proceedings of the National Academy of Science,

+Science, Journal of Consumer Research, Journal of Marketing Research, Marketing Science, Information Systems

-Economics, ACM Transactions, and so forth), as well as edited books, conference proceedings, and
+Research, Journal of Comparative Economics, ACM Transactions, and so forth), as well as through edited books,

 Alessandro has been the recipient of the PET Award for Outstanding Research in Privacy Enhancing